KittyCAD/kcl-experiments/fantasy-docs.md

 This enum has two variants.
 Either it is `None` or it's `Some`, and if it's `Some` then it also has a value of type `a` (see the "Type variables" section above).

-There is also `enum Result t e = Ok(t) | Err(e)`, which is a useful way to express operations that might succeed or fail with an error value.
-Option and Result work just like they do in other languages (see Java, Swift, Rust, Haskell, Elm).

 ## Syntax

 ### Functions